chuckcscccl/rustlr/test1grammar.md

 The following symbols should also NOT be used as non-terminals in your grammar:

 >     START valuetype absyntype grammarname resync resynch topsym errsym
->     nonterminal terminal nonterminals terminals lexvalue lexname typedterminal
+>     nonterminal terminal nonterminals terminals flexname lexname typedterminal
->     left right externtype externaltype lifetime lexattribute
+>     left right externtype externaltype lifetime

-For example, if ":" is to be one of the terminal symbols of your language, then you should call it something like COLON instead in the grammar.
-You will then adopt your lexical analyzer so that ":" is translated to COLON.
-This can be accomplished with the directive (if generating a lexer automatically):
+For example, if ":" is to be one of the terminal symbols of your language, then you should call it something like COLON inside the grammar.
+You will then adopt your lexical analyzer so that ":" is translated into a [TerminalToken][tt] with .sym="COLON" before sending the token to the parser.
+If you want to treat a whitespace as a token your lexer must similarly translate whitespaces into something like WHITESPACE.
+Non-terminal symbol START and terminal EOF will always be added as additional symbols to the grammar.

->     lexname COLON :

-This directive is equivalent to

->     lexvalue COLON Symbol(":") <valuetype>::default()

-where valuetype refers to the declared valuetype.
-Underneath, the ":" symbol is translated into a [TerminalToken][tt] with .sym="COLON" before sending the token to the parser.
-If you want to treat a whitespace as a token your lexer must similarly translate whitespaces.
-For automatic lexer generation, use something like the following:

->     lexvalue WHITESPACE Whitespace(n) value

-assuming that WHITESPACE is a declared terminal symbol and "value" is the value you want to be associated with the symbol (usually this is just the valuetype::default()).
-Whitespace(n) is a variant of [RawToken][rtk].

-The symbol START and terminal EOF will always be added as additional symbols to the grammar.
 The other symbols that should not be used for non-terminals are for avoiding clash with grammar directives.